 As part of our commitment to the privacy of our data subjects and visitors to our website, we want to be clear about the sorts of information we will collect from you.

-When you contact us directly (or your personal information is passed on to us from authorised third parties), you (or the authorised third party) are asked to provide information about yourself which includes your name, contact details, address, detail of enquiry (which may include background information, including date of birth, marital status, gender and ethnicity) and if applicable payment information such as credit or debit card information.
+When you contact us directly (or your personal information is passed on to us from authorised third parties), you (or the authorised third party) are asked to provide information about yourself which includes your name, contact details, address, detail of enquiry (which may include background information, including date of birth, marital status, gender and ethnicity).

 We process health information about you only where you volunteer and consent to this, for example if you specify any food allergies on Capa Training booking forms.

 Use of your information

 We will only process the data we collect about you if there is a reason for doing so, and if that reason is permitted under data protection law.
 We will have a lawful basis for processing your information: if we need to process your information in order to provide you with the service you have requested or to enter into a contract; if we have your consent; if we have a justifiable reason for processing your data; or if we are under a legal obligation to do so.